grygy/review-checklist/README.md

 3. Use arrow functions for callbacks with async/await.
 4. Check incoming data with from server with `zod` or other library.
 (It's good to use GraphQL)
 5. Use `useMemo` and `useCallback` for memoization.
+6. Handle errors with `try/catch/finally` blocks.
+Especially from Backend.

 ## Resources